-3- Selection of Carcasse and Core
+3- Selection of Carcass and Core

-Nowadays, carcasses and sheets are produced and designed according to the primary power assuming that sheets with B=1000 Gauss magnetic flux density will be used.
+Nowadays, carcasses and sheets are designed and produced according to the primary power assuming that sheets with B=1000 Gauss magnetic flux density will be used.
 Core should be in the shape of "E" and "I", siliceous and one side isolated with a material (lacquer, etc.)

-Core measure in calculations is the cross-section area (S) of the part of core in the carcasse.
-Unit of this area is " $\mathbf{cm}^{2}$ ".
-Although the carcasse and sheet packs are sold according to primary power, calculating the "S" area is the check-up of the process.
+Core measure in calculations is the cross-section area (S) of the part of core in the carcass.
+Unit of this area is " \mathbf{cm}^2 ".
+Although the carcass and sheet packs are sold according to primary power, calculating the "S" area is the check-up of the process.

-$S = 1, 2\sqrt{Pp} = 1, 2\sqrt{170, 5}$

-$S = 13cm^2$
+$S = 1,2\sqrt{Pp} = 1,2\sqrt{170,5}$ $S = 13cm^2$

 The total loss will be lower if this area is in the form of a square.
-The nearest bigger size should be used if there is not carcasse and sheet pack in that size.
+The nearest bigger size should be used if there is not carcass and sheet pack in that size.